 Nightmares vs. Night Terrors: What’s the Difference?

-Nightmares may be very common for preschoolers, but for parents they can seem anything but routine.
-Children ages 3 to 6 are particularly prone to nightmares because this is the age when they start developing normal fears, are afraid of the dark and have an active imagination.
 According to the American Academy of Sleep Medicine, up to 50 percent of young children have nightmares that cause them to wake up their parents.

 “Experiencing nighttime fears is a normal developmental stage that starts around age 2,” says Matilda Remba, MD, a pediatrician at Scripps Clinic in Mission Valley.
 “Preschoolers have a vivid imagination and are also beginning to understand that there are things out there in the world that can hurt them.”

-Dr. Remba also suggests letting your child sleep with a special blanket or stuffed animal for security, or creating a special kit to keep near your child’s bed and include such items as a flashlight and a favorite book.
+Dr. Remba suggests letting your child sleep with a special blanket or stuffed animal for security, or creating a special kit to keep near your child’s bed and include such items as a flashlight and a favorite book.
 “Listen to your child’s fears and take them seriously,” she says.

 Indications that your child is experiencing a night terror, and not a nightmare, include: